Omarion Hampton: Professional career

 Hampton was selected in the first round with the 22nd pick in the 2025 NFL draft by the Los Angeles Chargers.
 On May 19, 2025, the Chargers signed Hampton to a four-year, $17.77 million rookie contract.
 On October 6, Hampton was placed on injured reserve after suffering an ankle injury in Week 5 against the Washington Commanders.
+On December 8, Hampton was activated from injured reserve ahead of the team's Week 14 matchup against the Philadelphia Eagles.